Canon 7D II vs 1D Mark II

 - More heavily discounted: Has been around for much longer (launched in January 2004).

-If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the match-up (16 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the match-up (17 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 7D Mark II or the 1D Mark II perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.